meshari-zh/TravelBaha/replit.md

-# Tourism Platform for Al Baha
+# Tourism Platform for AlBaha

 ## Overview

-This is a comprehensive tourism platform specifically designed for the Al Baha region in Saudi Arabia.
+This is a comprehensive tourism platform specifically designed for the AlBaha region in Saudi Arabia.
 The application connects tourists with local tour guides, facilitating authentic travel experiences through a modern web interface.
 Built with React/TypeScript on the frontend and Express.js on the backend, it features a complete booking system, real-time messaging, and role-based access control for tourists, guides, and administrators.
 The platform emphasizes Arabic language support and cultural authenticity while providing modern web application features.

 ## User Preferences